AHS-ND or “Healthy Places ND” is currently focusing on several internally and externally funded projects:

 Wells, N.M., Rollings, K.A., Ong, A.D., Reid, M.C. (revise and resubmit).
 Nearby nature buffers the pain catastrophizing – pain intensity relation among those with chronic pain.
 Environment and Behavior.

 Rollings, K.A. (submitted for review) GREEN: Development and testing of an objective method to quantify nearby nature.
-Environment and Behavior.
+Sustainable Cities & Society.